sds-edu/SDS-Kubernetes-Guide/README.md

 <sup> This note was generated with the help of [ChatGPT](https://chat.openai.com/)</sup>

-Open another terminal to run the proxy:
+Open another terminal to run the proxy (remember to alias `kubectl` in the new terminal as well):

 ```bash
 kubectl proxy